MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 Connect-MicrosoftPlaces
 ```

-5. Use the MS_Places_Get_PlaceId.ps1 script, or execute the following commands, to download the list of floors and rooms.
+5. To download the list of floors and rooms, use the MS_Places_Get_PlaceId.ps1 script, or execute the following commands.

 > [!NOTE]
 > Update buildingName only if you need to get rooms for particular buildings.